 I have always been fascinated with chocolate and how it works.
 Like any product, there is always the good and the bad.
 Good chocolate will yield great results, with a great taste.
 Cheap chocolate can be finicky as cocoa ratios may be off.
 Plus, you can notice a difference in taste/texture when it comes to some chocolates.
-Everyone has their favourites, and I will admit, Hershey’s Chipits are my go-to chocolate chips for any of my cookie baking.
-Popular here in Canada, you can easily go down the baking aisle and come across half a dozen or more different flavours (ranging from standard chocolate flavours to Reese’s Pieces, Skor, and more!)
-It is not strange to see a bag in just about everyone’s household.
+Everyone has their favorites, and I will admit, Hershey's Chipits are my go-to chocolate chips for any of my cookie baking.
+Popular here in Canada, you can easily go down the baking aisle and come across half a dozen or more different flavors (ranging from standard chocolate flavors to Reese's Pieces, Skor, and more!)
+It is not strange to see a bag in just about everyone's household.

 When I was offered to write a recipe for Hershey, I knew I did not want to go the tradition route.
 Sure, I made my double chocolate cookies to start off my giveaway, but who can resist making delicious cookies when they have 20 bags of Chipits?!
 I wanted to transform the chocolate chips, and did exactly that with this chocolate ganache glaze.